6 Tips for College Students Struggling with Grades

 Cut back on the partying

 College is a great academic opportunity, but it’s also a great place to develop a lively social life.
 If you’re partying too much, though, you could be hurting your academic performance.
 Remember that staying up late and drinking will disrupt your sleep schedule.
 In addition to just keeping you up late, partying can destroy the quality of your sleep, because alcohol is bad for restful sleep.
-Sleep is important to your mental sharpness, energy levels,
+Sleep is important to your mental sharpness, energy levels, and academic performance — and nobody does well on a test when hung over.

 Get help for your mental health